youngking509/nom-nom-frontend/README.md

 ## <a name="nextsteps"></a>Project Next Steps
-* Users can change the theme.
+* Add authentication/authorization
-* Users can leave comments on parks
+* Users will be able to log in (user/admin accounts)
-* Park model will be nested in city model
+* Video api search
-* Users will be able to login to edit or post
+*

 ## <a name="deployment"></a>Deployed Link
 [Netlify](https://nom-nom.netlify.app/)